additionalui/additionalui/README.md

 ## License

-AdditionalUI is Open Source project and licensed
+Additional UI is Open Source project and licensed
 All brand icons are trademarks of their respective owners.
-The use of these trademarks does not indicate endorsement of the trademark holder by AdditionalUI, nor vice versa.
+The use of these trademarks does not indicate endorsement of the trademark holder by Additional UI, nor vice versa.